 - specific requirements and explain the application process to you

 We will also keep track of your application from the day it is lodged to the day of the certificate issue.

-CASA is authorised under section 27AA of the Civil Aviation Act 1988 to approve this Form 733 and thereby collect the information you supplied in it.
+We are authorised under section 27AA of the Civil Aviation Act 1988 to approve Form 733 and thereby collect the information you supplied in it.
 All such information received will be treated as being confidential.
-CASA is bound by the Privacy Act to safeguard personal information within the terms of that Act.
-CASA has a policy of publishing certificates on its website.
+We are bound by the Privacy Act to safeguard personal information within the terms of that Act.
+We have a policy of publishing certificates on our website.